jscoq/jscoq/README.md

 <https://x80.org/rhino-coq/>

+[_See below for different versions, including Coq 8.6 and a HoTT-enabled jsCoq._]

 Note that you need a very recent browser, the current requisites are Chrome (>= 48) or Firefox (>= 45), jsCoq is written in ES2015, so in principle a transpiler could be used to make it run in older browsers